 We have pulled together all the data that was entered into the google docs at FH3 held in Liverpool.
 The task for all the participants in the room was to make an elevator pitch to scale and sustain innovation at your institution, and respond to some of the challenges that will face that.
-We will be sharing the victories, disasters, hopes and dreams of the participants in the next week, so watch this space.

 All of this is free and open to use, so go ahead.
 It would be great to know where you have used and what happened.